Snow White's Enchanted Wish: 1994 version

 On October 14, 1994, the Magic Kingdom attraction was closed in order to undergo a redesign in order to be similar to the Disneyland version, but in a different order with a few new scenes.
 The attraction re-opened on December 16, 1994, with a much lighter tone.
 Guests boarded the ride by a mural depicting the characters of Snow White and the Seven Dwarfs, and began their ride in the Queen's courtyard where Snow White was seen working outside.
 The Queen watched her (and the guests) from her window.
-Inside the castle, the scene was similar to the Disneyland version (with the Queen turning into the Witch and working at the cauldron), although the Magic Mirror (voiced by Tony Jay) was added who said, "Alas!
-Snow White is the fairest one of all," to which the Queen (voiced by Louise Chamis) replied, "Never!"
-The ride continued into the forest where the Huntsman (a newly added character in this version of the attraction, and voiced by Peter Renaday) tells Snow White to "run away and never come back!
+Inside the castle, the scene was similar to the Disneyland version (with the Queen turning into the Witch and working at the cauldron), although the Magic Mirror was added who said, "Alas!
+Snow White is the fairest one of all," to which the Queen replied, "Never!"
+The ride continued into the forest where the Huntsman tells Snow White to "run away and never come back!
 Go!" and strobe lighting effects that resembled lightning lit up Snow White running through the tree monsters, and then into the Dwarfs' cottage where the "Dwarfs' Yodel Song" played.
 In a new scene, the riders then passed the Witch giving Snow White the apple, then emerged from the cottage as she gloated that she was the fairest one of all.
 From there, guests rode through the mine where two of the Dwarfs (Bashful and Sneezy) called to them to stop the Witch.
 After the scene where the Witch tried to drop a rock on the dwarfs, there was a new ending with the Prince waking Snow White and then leading her away on his horse as two of the Dwarfs waved goodbye.
 Dopey was seen above the bridge, waving to all the passengers.
 Guests then traveled through the open doors under the bridge and disembarked.